\\\ Finding Missing Pets

 How Covid-19 makes helping strays a little more difficult

-Vets recommend to take precautions –
+Vets recommend taking precautions –

 - Wash hands with soap and water before and after touching an animal